neontribe/Linked_Development/README.md

 ## Laravel
 ==========

+Laravel is depricated.
+Sorry.
+The sparql/virtuoso is giving me a headache so I've gone back to symfony for this project.

-The laravel install sits in the Laravel folder.
+<del>The laravel install sits in the Laravel folder.
 To set it up cd into the laravel root folder and run composer:

     curl -sS https://getcomposer.org/installer | php
     php composer.phar install